FEATURED ARTICLE

 There are three important exceptions to the estate tax.

 First, each individual has a basic exclusion amount, sometimes called a lifetime exemption.
 The exemption is large; it’s the reason most Americans never owe any estate tax.
-In 2025, the exemption is $13.99 million.
+In 2025, the exemption is $15 million.
 It is adjusted for inflation, so it usually increases on January 1.
-But under current law it is scheduled to be cut in half to about $7 million on January 1, 2026.

 Second, amounts left to a person’s U.S. citizen spouse are not taxed.
 This prevents a surviving spouse from having to sell the family home or business to pay estate tax.
 However, when the surviving spouse dies, his or her estate (including the amount inherited from the deceased spouse) will be subject to estate tax.